GenericMappingTools/gmt/doc_modern/rst/source/GMT_API.rst

 i.e., the module is now just the first argument to the :doc:`gmt` executable.
-For backwards compatibility with older GMT (4) scripts we optionally install numerous symbolic links to the gmt executable with names such as blockmean, psxy, surface, etc.  The gmt executable is smart enough to understand when it is being invoked via one of these links and then knows which module to call upon.
+For backwards compatibility with older GMT (4) scripts we optionally install numerous symbolic links to the gmt executable with names such as blockmean, plot, surface, etc.  The gmt executable is smart enough to understand when it is being invoked via one of these links and then knows which module to call upon.
 Consequently, ``blockmean.c`` and other files do in